Why choose NW Women’s Surf Camps for your next surfing adventure?

 With so many surf camps and retreats offered around the planet, what should you consider in finding the one that is just right for you?
 Let’s help you in the process by sharing with you the highlights and value we offer in our unique camp and retreat opportunities.
 We hope to see you for your next surfing adventure!

-- 1. What’s the advantage of picking a camp or retreat that is offered just to women versus a mixed men and women camp option?
+- What’s the advantage of choosing a camp or retreat that is offered just to women versus a mixed men and women camp option?
 What’s the advantage in learning from an all women surf coached team?
 Learning with women who share your passion to surf is a really empowering “sistership” experience.
 You have a common denominator.
 In our busy women lives, it’s rare for most of us to create the time and space to connect with our girlfriends, old and new ones, very often.
-Our camps provide this space to deepen your existing friendships by joining one of them with your BFF or by offering the chance to make new surfing friends.
-For those of you who’d love to share surfing, stand up paddling and/or mindfulness yoga with your husband, partner or boyfriend, we offer fun opportunities in our popular Coed Group Surf Lessons on Saturdays throughout the summer, in our Mindfulness on the Water and in Life- Stand up paddle and SUP Yoga Day Camps, in our New Coed Bodyboarding Clinics, in private or small group Stand Up Paddle Lessons, and in weekly studio yoga classes/workshops and in select year’s Couples Surf Weekender Getaways.
+Our camps provide this space to deepen your existing friendships by joining one of them with your BFF or by offering yourself the chance to make new surfing sisters.
+For those of you who’d love to share surfing, bodyboarding, stand up paddling and/or mindfulness yoga with your husband, partner or boyfriend, we offer fun opportunities in our popular Coed Group Surf Lessons throughout the summer, in our New Coed Bodyboarding Clinics, in private or small group Stand Up Paddle Lessons, and in weekly studio yoga classes/workshops.

-- 3. How long has NW Women’s Surf Camps and Retreats been teaching surfing?
+- How long has NW Women’s Surf Camps and Retreats been teaching surfing?
 We started teaching surfing in the spring of 2005 and are celebrating 15 years this summer.
-We’ve taught 100’s of students over the years to surf.
-With each season, we strive to keep “raising the bar” with the quality of our program, our teaching methods and our overall excellence.
+We’ve taught over a thousand students over the years to surf.
+With each season, we strive to keep “raising the bar” with the quality of our program, our teaching methods, water opportunities and our overall excellence.

-- 4. What beaches do you hold the camps and retreats at?
+- What beaches do you hold the camps and retreats at?
 What type of surf break are the camps held at?
-The camps and week retreats we hold on the Oregon Coast are taught on various sandbar breaks from Astoria to Manzanita.
+The camps, clinics and lessons we hold on the Oregon Coast are taught on several sandbar breaks from Seaside to Manzanita.
 As surfers and surf coaches, we’re always on the lookout for a perfect sandbar setting up along that stretch of coastline that we could bring a camp to.
 More times than not though, we’ll end up teaching the day’s camp at a gem of a beach called Short Sands within Oswald West State Park, Oregon’s 5th Marine Reserve called Cape Falcon, where prevailing summer wind and swell conditions make it optimal for teaching.
 Our second sandbar break we teach at is near the Seaside Cove area, on the inside break.

-- 8. What’s the student to teacher ratio during a camp or retreat?
-We always use a 4:1 student to teacher ratio or less in our lessons, clinics, camps and retreats.
+- What’s the student to teacher ratio during a camp or retreat?
+We always use a 4:1 student to teacher ratio or less in our lessons, clinics and camps.
 For younger children in our Little Kid’s Coed Group Surf Lessons, we drop the ratio to 3:1.
 The exception is very young children whose parents and I decide a 1:1 ratio would be best for them.

-- 9. Is surfing etiquette taught in NWWSC camps and retreats?
+- Is surfing etiquette taught in NWWSC camps, lessons and clinics?
 Yes, after you’re successful and confident in the 12 essential skills and you’re ready to paddle out through the white water, we’ll review the surf etiquette that will serve you at your particular surfing level.
 Etiquette is more than just who has the right of way on a wave; it’s really about bringing your respect, common sense, alertness and positive attitude into the water.
 Also please remember to respect the locals!